calvincxz/SpookyPeggle/README.md

 9. <a href="https://opengameart.org/content/won-orchestral-winning-jingle">Sound effect for win</a>
 10. <a href="https://freesound.org/people/pinkyfinger/sounds/">Peg hit sound effects by pinkyfinger</a>
 11. <a href="https://opengameart.org/">Other sound effects</a>

-## Tips
-1. CS3217's docs is at https://cs3217.netlify.com.
-Do visit the docs often, as it contains all things relevant to CS3217.
-2. A Swiftlint configuration file is provided for you.
-It is recommended for you to use Swiftlint and follow this configuration.
-We opted in all rules and then slowly removed some rules we found unwieldy; as such, if you discover any rule that you think should be added/removed, do notify the teaching staff and we will consider changing it!

-   In addition, keep in mind that, ultimately, this tool is only a guideline;
-   some exceptions may be made as long as code quality is not compromised.
-3. Do not burn out.
-Have fun!

 ## Dev Guide
 [Developer Guide](DeveloperGuide.md)